lesterfx/holiday-shows/readme.md

 - `"music"`: The path to the music.
 Same logic as `"image"`.
 - `"fps"`: The framerate of the animation, i.e. how many pixels to scan down per second.
 - `"loop"`: Whether the animation should loop, as in a repeating pattern.
 - `"slices"`: Assign column chunks to different strips by name, or to `"relays"`.
 Each slice is defined in `[start-end)`, with optional `"wrap"` to loop around until end is reached.
-The `"relays"` group refers to the column of pixels that represents the relays, but can also be defined as `"cycle"` to have all but one on at a time, cycling once per second.
+The `"relays"` group refers to the column of pixels that represents the relays, but can also be defined as `"cycle"` to have all but one on at a time, cycling once per second, or any `float` to set the cycle speed
 - `"relays"`: The list of relays, in order, by which the `"relays"` `"slice"` is assigned (as well as the order the relays should cycle).

 # additional files included